CreamElDudJafar/Pokemon_GBC_Celebrations/README.md

 - Pret and Pret Discord.
 Tons of nice people, advice and are the reason I started this project.
 - Dannye- For his amazing work on Pret with the disassembly.
 Used his EXP Bar, and a lot of other features he created.
 Also gave a lot of insight and explained things at a slow pace.
 He created so many features I can’t keep track.
 But I will gladly add in any and all for you!!!
 Thank You for the help!
 - Vortiene- For sprites, updates/code from PURERGB, Bag Space increase, Shorter elevator time, and explanation on confusing parts of code.
 Thank You for feeling like your available 24/7.
-- JoJoBear13- for his using his Trainer AI code along with Vortienes, Pokeyellows backport of the audio and a lot of QOL features from Shin-PokeRed.
+- JoJoBear13- for his using his Trainer AI code along with Vortienes, Pokeyellows backport of the audio, Coin Observer, and a lot of QOL features from Shin-PokeRed.
 The female sprite is based on his original girl character.
 We kept it.
 - RainbowMetalPigeon- For the Port PC code, and again for the help and patience with building this game.
 TRY HIS EXTREME YELLOW.
 -CRZ-Shadows- and Yellow Legacy Team: A lot of QOL changes came from ideas or code used in there game.
 See their Github for all there amazing changes.
 - JustRegularLuna/Mateo: A lot of sprites for Pokemon and Pokeball sprites used from her amazing game RED++.
 Move Description code and others